ietf-wg-cellar/ebml-specification/specification.markdown

 #### range

 A numerical range for EBML Elements which are of numerical types (Unsigned Integer, Signed Integer, Float, and Date).
 If specified the value of the EBML Element MUST be within the defined range.
-See [section of Expressions of range](#expression-of-range) for rules applied to expression of range values.
+See (#expression-of-range) for rules applied to expression of range values.

 The range attribute is OPTIONAL.
 If the range attribute is not present then any value legal for the type attribute is valid.